ansible-community/ansible-bender/README.md

 * You can build your container images with buildah as a backend.
 * Ansible playbook is your build recipe.
-* You are able to set various image metadata via CLI:
+* You are able to set various image metadata via CLI or as specific Ansible vars:
   * working directory
   * environment variables
   * labels